AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 	*Note: with respect to WFS, users may experience occasions where the layer appears to have been added to the map, yet does not display.
 This occurs when the Access-Control-Allow-Orgin header (CORS access policy) is missing from the remote server, and thus the request is blocked by the browser.
-This is out of the control of the SSDI as it is dependent on the organisations' server configuration, however, a request has been submitted to GeoNetwork to include an error message when this occurs, rather than to fail silently.*
+This is out of the control of the portal as it is dependent on the organisations' server configuration, however, a request has been submitted to GeoNetwork to include an error message when this occurs, rather than to fail silently.*

 Managing layers in the map